matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 #### Sending `m.thread` before fully implementing threads

-Clients that do not support threads yet should behave as followed when replying.
+Clients that do not offer a threading UI should behave as follows when replying, for best interaction with those that do.
-It should set the `m.in_reply_to` part as usual, and then add on `"rel_type": "m.thread"` and `"event_id": "$thread_root"`, copying `$thread_root`
+They should set the `m.in_reply_to` part as usual, and then add on `"rel_type": "m.thread"` and `"event_id": "$thread_root"`, copying `$thread_root`
 from the replied-to event.

-If a client does not include that relation type in the outgoing event, it should be treated as not being part of the thread.
+If the `m.thread` relation type is not present in an incoming event, it should be treated as not being part of the thread.
 For example, if a client has a separate area for displaying threads, clients can render the event in the main room timeline as a rich reply that will open and highlight the event in the thread context when clicked.

-When replying to the following event, a client that does not support thread should copy in `rel_type` and `event_id` properties in their reply mixin.
+When replying to the following event, a client that does not support threads should copy in `rel_type` and `event_id` properties in their reply mixin.

 ```jsonc